ethereum/remix-project/README.md

 ## TEST:

-For unit tests run `npm test`
+* For unit tests run `npm test`

+* For local headless browser tests
+  * run once to install selenium: `npm run selenium-install`
-For local headless browser tests run `npm run test-browser`
+  * every time you want to run local browser tests, run: `npm run test-browser`

 ## DEVELOPING:

-Run `npm run start_dev` and open `http://10.5.50.211:8080` in your browser.
+Run `npm run start_dev` and open `http://127.0.0.1:8080` in your browser.

 Start developing and see your browser live reload when you save files